ChatTheatre/dgd-tools/README.md

 ## WOE Objects and skotos-xml-diff

-SkotOS-based games use an XML format for in-game objects called WOE, which is [documented in SkotOS-Doc](https://ChatTheatre.github.io/SkotOS-Doc).
-The skotos-xml-diff utility will diff between WOE objects or directories of WOE objects.
+SkotOS-based games use an XML format for in-game objects ("/base/obj/thing"), which is [documented in SkotOS-Doc](https://ChatTheatre.github.io/SkotOS-Doc).
+The skotos-xml-diff utility will diff between Things or directories of Things.

 See SkotOS-Doc for more detail about how this can be used with a SkotOS game.